malusamayo/Weaver/README.md

 # KGTest
-KGTest builds knowledge graph (from language models) to elicit requirements for testing.
+KGTest builds knowledge graph (from language models) to elicit requirements for ML model testing.
 Use it to interactively explore different aspects of your model!

 ## Build